Nasdanika/core/exec/doc/resources/git.md

 * ``author`` - Commit author.
     * ``name`` - Author name.
     * ``e-mail`` - Author e-mail.
 * ``branch`` - Branch to check out.
+String or map.
+If a branch does not exist it will be created unless there is no current ``HEAD``, e.g. in the case of an empty repository.
+If a branch cannot be created a warning is issued and generated content is committed and pushed to the repository without branch creation.
+I.e. for an empty repository the content will be committed and pushed to the default branch, e.g. ``master``.
-If remote branch does not exist a new one is created off the current HEAD.
+    * If string - branch name.
+If remote branch does not exist a new one is created off the current ``HEAD``.
+    * If map - branch specification.
+Supports two keys:
+        * ``name`` - branch name, required.
+        * ``start-point`` - branch start point, optional.
+If not provided then it is the same as string branch specification and a new branch will be started off the current ``HEAD``.
+If provided, the interpolated value will be used as branch start point.
+Start point is ignored for existing branches.
 * ``clean`` - If true the repo directory is cleaned up before any other operation, i.e. it is always clone.
 * ``commit-message`` - Commit message.
 * ``contents`` - Resource components creating/modifying repository contents.